· Updated July 18, 2020 · 7 minutes to read

 At our discretion, we may update the original article, including publicly updating the last-modified date (in schema as 'dateModified’).
 We do not explicitly highlight corrections nor retain incorrect text on archived articles.
 If it’s a correction we feel we should highlight, we’ll do so in the next available newsletter, hyperlinked to the amended page.

 We collect email addresses for our newsletter using our own newsletter server.
-The email list is not available to any third party.
+Our email list is not available to any third party.
 We will not use your email address for any purpose other than to send you the newsletter that you have subscribed to.
-We have an unsubscribe button on every single mailing.

 When subscribing using the website, we require double opt-in, to ensure that the email address is yours.
 We also passively collect your country, obtained from your IP address.